yunkundev/Leetcode/readme.md

 #My LeetCode Solutions
-This is my Leetcode solutions.
+This is my LeetCode solutions.

 I will appreciate it if this is helpful to you.

 E-mail: yunkun.dev@gmail.com